Ohio Rental Agreement

 Last Updated: November 5, 2024 by Roberto Valenzuela

-An Ohio rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Ohio landlord-tenant law governs and regulates these agreements.
+An Ohio rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+Delaware landlord-tenant law governs and regulates these agreements.

 Ohio Rental Agreement Types